brianpburns/masters-leaderboard/README.md

 - After merging a change to main, open the Render [dashboard](https://dashboard.render.com/web/srv-cev1439gp3jjsh1cej2g).
 - Select manual deploy from the dropdown

+## Setting up the DB running on Render

+Once the Masters has finished the DB is torn down to avoid having to pay for it.
+A new instance needs to be brought up.
+- On the render dashboard, click on "New" and "PostgresQL"
+- Give the DB instance a name.
+It doesn't really matter.
+Save and create.
+- Once the instance has been provisioned, copy the "External Database URL"
+- Update the `DATABASE_URL` env variable for the web service. **Append** `?ssl=true` to the end of the URL!
+- Redeploy the web service

 ## Testing

 ```